-If you leave the Company with vested benefits (that is, you had at least five years of Credited Service) and you die before plan payments begin, your Spouse is eligible to receive a pre-retirement pension benefit equal to 50% of the benefit you would have received under the joint and 50% survivor benefit.
-Your Spouse will be eligible only if married to you at least one year at the time of your death.
-If you have no Spouse or you have not been married at least one year at time of your death, no survivor benefit is payable.
-However, if you made participant contributions to the Plan, the contributions plus interest payable as provided in the Y-12 Plan will be paid to your estate.
+If you leave the Company with vested benefits (that is, you had at least 5 years of Credited Service) and you die before plan payments begin, your Spouse is eligible to receive a pre-retirement pension benefit equal to 50% of the benefit you would have received under the joint and 50% survivor benefit.
+Your Spouse will be eligible only if married to you at least 1 year at the time of your death.
+If you have no Spouse or you have not been married at least 1 year at the time of your death, no survivor benefit is payable.
+However, if you made participant contributions to the Plan, the contributions plus interest payable as provided in the Plan will be paid to your estate.